The 11 Best Hazy IPAs Available in Most Stores Right Now

 Two Roads Two Juicy Hazy Double IPA

-Some may cry foul because Two Juicy isn’t available across the country, but we felt that Two Roads had wide enough distribution to qualify for this list.
+Some may cry foul because Two Juicy isn’t available across the country, but Two Roads had wide enough distribution to qualify for this list.
 And Two Juicy is an excellent example of the style.
-Brewed with Hallertau Blanc, Citra, and Mandarina Bavaria hops, Two Juicy leads with a delightful, juicy aroma–like freshly baked lemon cookies.
+Brewed with Hallertau Blanc, Citra, and Mandarina Bavaria hops, Two Juicy leads with a delightful, juicy aroma—like freshly baked lemon cookies.
 The flavor is equally exceptional.
-Plus, despite being a double IPA, Two Juicy manages to feel controlled and approachable.
+Plus, despite being a double IPA, Two Juicy feels controlled and approachable.

 Bell’s Official Hazy IPA

-While Bell’s Official isn’t exactly a show-stopping offering, it offered something really fantastic in its simplicity.
-I described it as a ballpark beer, something that would win over a drinker unfamiliar with the hazy IPA style.
+Bell’s Official offers something really fantastic in its simplicity.
+It’s a ballpark beer, something that would win over a drinker unfamiliar with the hazy IPA style.
 Plus, in classic Bell’s fashion, it reminds us of two of their hallmark beers: the wheat-forward Oberon and hoppy Two Hearted.

 Learn More